peterkeep/calculus-labs/README.md

 To edit a block of code, you can double-click on the block of code.

-To run the block of code, you can either click the Play button on the left of the block of code:
+To run the block of code, you can click the Play button on the left of the block of code:

 ![](/colab-instructions/runcode.gif)

-You can also use use `Ctrl-Enter` to run a block of code.
+or you can also use use `Ctrl-Enter` to run a block of code.

 The output (if there is any) will be included below, as seen in the gif above.